pselm/signals/docs/Elm/VirtualDom.md

 much the same thing as `attribute` but you are able to have "namespaced" attributes.
 This is used in some SVG stuff at least.

+* Note that the first argument is the namespace, the second the label, and third the value. *

 #### `style`

 ``` purescript